vmware/vmware-aria-operations-integration-sdk/docs/references/global_config.md

 ### `projects` (array of strings)

-This array of strings is used by the SDK tools to track the locations of the projects.
+The SDK tools use this array of strings to track the locations of the projects.
 Each string value is a project location, formatted as a **UNIX** or **DOS** path (host OS).
-Tracking the location of each project allows the SDK tools be used anywhere in the console besides the project directory.
+Tracking the location of each project allows the SDK tools to be used anywhere in the console besides the project directory.
 Any time a new project is created, tested, or built, the project is automatically appended to the list.
 Projects that no longer exist in the specified location are automatically removed.

 ??? example
     ```json